Sky Entertainment

 Came-in for the final few episodes of this short-lived series.

-Another of Jason Underwood’s sets, which somehow captured the slightly wierd, edgy, slightly disconcerting world of the HBO production.
+Another of Jason Underwood’s great sets, which somehow captured the slightly weird, edgy, slightly disconcerting world of the HBO production.
 Except with less killer robots.

 DC Heroes - Sky One